Umuzi-org/ACN-syllabus/content/projects/katas/level-0/_index.md

 Write a function named `even_or_odd` or `evenOrOdd`.
 Tha name of the function depends on the conventions of the language you are writing in.
 If you don't know what name to choose then check the clean code guidelines.

-Your function should take an integer and print in the work "even" or "odd"
+Your function should take an integer and print in the word "even" or "odd"

 eg, if the input is 3 then the output is "odd".
 If the input is 4 then the output is "even"